 The problem could be due to Apple’s iCloud Service being down or experiencing problems.
 You can rule out this possibility by going to Apple’s System Status page.

-On this page, Apple provides a list of all its services and their current status of service (Available or Unavailable).
+On this page, Apple provides a complete list of all its services and their current status of service (Available or Unavailable).

 8. Use Cellular Data to Upload Photos to iCloud